Using CVE Visualizations

 My code was written in C.

-Now that you have successfully tested your example program locally, next, you will compile and run it from inside of an image.
+Now that you have successfully tested your example program locally, next, you will compile and run it from inside of a container image.

 nano Dockerfile1